 To realistically have a chance of breaking free from the Borderline Personality Disorder pattern, then you need to have something that will consistently help you to function better.
-Whatever that thing is that you use to function better, it needs to be accessible 24/7 and not be reliant on the helpfulness of the others who you share relationships with.
+Whatever that thing is that you use to function better, it needs to be accessible 24/7 and not be reliant on the helpfulness of the others.
 In my own experience working through BPD, it hasn’t been so much “a thing” that has helped me to become more self-reliant and to function better, but rather “a place” – That place is “the present moment.”

-But even if this is true, then certain questions may arise, such as… “what (or where) exactly is the present moment?” and “why would the present moment be such a helpful place for people with BPD to be?”
+But even if this is true, then specific questions may arise, such as “what (or where) exactly is the present moment?” and “why would the present moment be such a helpful place for people with BPD to be?”

 In my view, the present moment is a zone of attention that is neither invested in memories from the past nor concerns about the future.
 It involves using the five senses (sight, hearing, taste, smell, and touch) to redirect attention back to what is happening moment-to-moment in daily life.
 It doesn’t happen automatically, and likewise isn’t something that our body takes care of for us.
 It involves being purposeful about noticing “how the mind goes off in different directions” and then practicing returning to a focal point of attention (such as the breath) again and again.
 It is like “a switch” that turns off the fight, flight, freeze response in the body when it isn’t needed.

-Remaining committed to practicing finding the present moment, it then becomes possible to experience the full range of benefits the practice offers, including a less sudden and less intense emotions, less emotional reactivity, and increased potential to adjust thoughts (to be more rational).
-All of this, again, basically implies experiencing less unnecessary fight, flight, freeze responses, and therefore not robbing the brain and body of much needed energy and resources that it needs to function optimally as a whole.
-And if you suffer with BPD, these are exactly the types of functional improvements that you need in order to have less conflict, drama, and problems with poor decision-making.
+Remaining committed to practicing finding the present moment, it then becomes possible to experience the full range of benefits the practice offers, including less sudden and less intense emotions, less emotional reactivity, and increased potential to adjust thoughts (to be more rational).
+All of this, again, basically implies experiencing less unnecessary fight, flight, freeze responses, and therefore not robbing the brain and body of much-needed energy and resources that it needs to function optimally as a whole.
+And if you suffer from BPD, these are precisely the types of functional improvements that you need to have less conflict, drama, and problems with poor decision-making.

-It is important to explore different mindfulness/present-moment awareness exercises until you find one (or two, or three) that works well for you, and likewise, that you are willing to do on a regular basis.
-I often compare mindfulness practices to brushing your teeth, because both the brain and your teeth require regular maintenance in order to keep working well for you.
-And if your brain is more sensitive or there is any genetic susceptibility to mental health issues, then the need for ongoing attention to brain maintenance becomes even more important.
+It is important to explore different mindfulness/present-moment awareness exercises until you find one (or two, or three) that works well for you, and likewise that you are willing to practice on a regular basis.
+I often compare mindfulness practices to brushing your teeth, because both the brain and your teeth require routine maintenance to keep working well for you.
+When the brain is more sensitive, or if there is any genetic susceptibility to mental health issues, then the need for ongoing attention to brain maintenance activity becomes even more critical for you.

-Please note that I also recognize medications are sometimes needed to assist a person with BPD to gain the maximum possible benefit from other therapy approaches.
+Please note: I do also recognize that medications are sometimes needed to assist a person with BPD to gain the maximum possible benefit from other therapy approaches (like mindfulness).
 That being said, I believe that getting through and living with BPD has much to do with getting good at (and being consistent with) finding the present moment.
-And though it may at first be hard to believe, it is in fact possible to work through a BPD diagnosis… as long as you have information that properly informs your understanding about what you’re going through, and how to approach the challenge of disorder wisely.
+And though it may at first be hard to believe, it is, in fact, possible to work through a BPD diagnosis… as long as you have information that accurately informs your understanding about what you are going through, and how to approach the challenge of disorder wisely.